-- 1. Biosecurity species: Removal of a species declared under the Biosecurity Act 2015 as prescribed for the Woollahra Municipality; and - 2.
-Exempt species: Tree removal or pruning of a species identified in Groups A and B, only where the prescribed tree: - a) is not identified in the Significant Tree Register; - b) is not identified as a heritage item in Schedule 5 of Woollahra LEP 2014; and - c) is not located on land identified as containing a heritage item in Schedule 5 of Woollahra LEP 2014, where the description of the heritage item includes the 'grounds and garden' or the like, and - d) is replaced with a tree (minimum pot size 100 litre at time of planting) suitable to the site and which has the potential to reach similar mature dimensions to the tree removed by provision of this clause.
+- 1. Noxious weeds: Removal of a species declared a noxious plant under the Noxious Weeds Act 1993 as prescribed for the Woollahra Municipality; and - 2.
+Exempt species: Tree removal or pruning of a species identified in Groups A and B below, provided that the prescribed tree: - a) is not identified in the Significant Tree Register; - b) is not identified as a heritage item in Schedule 5 of Woollahra LEP 2014; and - c) is not located on land identified as containing a heritage item in Schedule 5 of Woollahra LEP 2014, where the description of the heritage item includes the 'grounds and garden' or the like.